Deeptiman/privateledger/README.md

 </ul>
 </li>
 <li>
 <p>Ex : <b>"OR('Org1MSP.member')"</b> means any memeber of Org1 can sign a transaction and commit blocks to the blockchain.
 There are various endorsing principals like admin, client, peer or member.
-The principals can be used based on the network architecture or busieness logic requirements.</p>
+The principals can be used based on the network architecture or business logic requirements.</p>
 </li>
 </ul>
 <ol start="2">